-We suspended our early suspicions because we got so focused on navigating the beast of a truck up the steep mountain and around hairpin curves.
-Whoa, there was a big drop off down the mountain to our left.
-Because the steep drop off scared us, we put blinders on and kept going.
-We half-halfheartedly told ourselves that the gravel road did appear to be going up the mountain and we probably were on the right track.
+Then, all of sudden...WHOA!.. there was a big drop off down the mountain to our left.
+Because it scared us, we put blinders on and kept going.
+We half-halfheartedly told ourselves that the gravel road did appear to be going up the mountain and we probably were on track.

-We were definitely stuck.
+Finally, I hopped out to examine the situation.
+We were stuck.
 And, we were in the middle of somewhere that was not where we thought we were going.
-I concluded that anything we tried at that point was only going to make things worse.
+Anything we tried was only going to make things worse.

 The good news was

-that we were okay and that the truck was not damaged, yet.
+that we were okay and that the truck was not damaged yet.
 I grabbed my phone

-He was worried, got directions and hurriedly drove to the rescue.
+and called my husband to get us.
+He was worried, got directions, and hurriedly drove to the rescue.
 (He is always great, especially in a crisis!)

-The App had provided directions by way of an abandoned road that at one time did take you to our destination.
+The App had provided directions by way of an abandoned road that took you to our destination.
 We were close, but we were never going to get there from where we were.
 We were using the wrong map.

-Have you ever hired someone who’s “map” (their background and interview) looked good and
+ever hired someone whose “map” (their background and interview) looked good and

 sounded good, but they turned out to be a poor fit?
 Have you ever felt like something was “off”

-during the interview, but because you couldn't pinpoint the concern you put blinders on and just plowed ahead anyway, and later on regretted it?
+during the interview, but because you couldn't pinpoint the concern, you put blinders on and just plowed ahead anyway and later on regretted it?
 Have you ever gotten close to hiring great candidates but ended up on the outside looking in, as they accepted a quicker, better offer from one of your competitors?

-I think every hiring manager has made some of these mistakes, at least once.
+I think every hiring manager has made some of these mistakes at least once.

 But, if you have a good hiring process (a good map to guide you) that you and your interview team follow closely, you can almost always avoid these problems and ensure that you never again “end up in the middle of somewhere that was not where you thought you were going.”